Atlas-Lofton/pleat_tree/README.md

 test script must be included, or tests will not run.

-run test with npm test
+run test by typing npm test in terminal
 The terminal should give you the test results.
 All five should pass.

 When you are ready to visit the site in your browser: